The Rich Text Editor is a basic building block for inputting textual content into AEM. It forms the basis of various components, including:

 The current column can also be deleted.

 Selects the entire current row or column.
-Specific actions (e.g. merge) are then available.
+Specific actions (for example, merge) are then available.

 Select a single cell to split it:

-Creating a nested table will create a new, self-contained table within the current cell.
+Creating a nested table creates a self-contained table within the current cell.

 Certain additional behavior is browser dependent: